lawrennd/old_talks/_neurips/includes/neurips-in-numbers.md

 \subsection{The NeurIPS Experiment}

-\notes{The objective of the NeurIPS experiment was to determine how consistent was the process of peer review?
-What would happen to the papers in the conference if the process was independently rerun?}
+\notes{The objective of the NeurIPS experiment was to determine how consistent the process of peer review is?
+What would happen to submitted papers in the conference if the process was independently rerun?}

 \slides{* How consistent was the process of peer review?
 * What would happen if you independently reran it?}